-It was one of these ‘interesting, tell me more’ experiences that got me looking into the British gig Passenger, which basically consists of Mike Rosenberg as lead, plus a few studio musicians.
-And indeed so – he basically runs this outfit more or less on his own after the official break up of the band back in 2009.
+It was one of these ‘interesting, tell me more’ experiences that got me looking into the British gig Passenger.
+Since the official breakup of the band in 2009, Mike Rosenberg basically manages the outfit, together with a few studio musicians.

-Little chipmunk voice seemingly coming from the Master of Nerds letting off steam over everyday issues, sometimes of the trivial kind, sometimes with more substance, but not really getting up to speed with his music.
-Right??
+Little chipmunk voice seemingly coming from the Master of Nerds, letting off steam over everyday issues.
+Sometimes of the trivial kind, sometimes with a little more substance, but not really getting up to speed with his music.
+Right?
 Not so fast!

-Passenger’s fourth 2012 studio album All The Little Lights is laid back, quiet Folk Rock or simply Folk, interspersed with Pop.
-And not quite assaulting my ears in the way I am used to (compared to the Metal fare that is often blasting out of these loudspeakers).
-This quality continued in the follow-on album Whispers that may be even more thoughtful.
+Passenger’s fourth 2012 studio album All The Little Lights is laid back.
+Quiet Folk Rock or simply Folk, with some Pop.
+This quality continued in the follow-on album Whispers which may be even more thoughtful.

-The whole purpose of his song making is indeed about telling stories of felt or lived events in his or somebody else’s life or what he had seen or done.
-Clearly some of that stuff is kind of silly with too much drama and tearful whining.
-Whereas other tracks are quite touching, soulful, cutting deep and straight to the point.
+Passenger dearly likes to tell stories.
+Of felt or lived events in his or somebody else’s life.
+Or what he had seen or done.
+Clearly, some of that stuff is kind of silly, with too much drama and tearful whining.
+Whereas other tracks are quite touching, soulful, and straight to the point.
 But then this is the creative right of an artist.

-All in all, however, the quality of the tracks is very good, some of the tunes beautifully crafted.
+All in all, however, the quality of the tracks is very good.
+Some of the tunes are indeed beautifully crafted.
 I was impressed by the way the songs are structured to get the message across.
-And for every one of them there is a different directional approach, style and instruments employed.
+And for every one of them, there is a different directional approach, style, and instruments employed.
 From acoustic to pop to folk rock, Passenger use everything.

-This evokes big names like Cat Stevens, Leonard Cohen, the likes of Simon & Garfunkel (or perhaps simply Paul Simon).
+This evokes big names.
+Like Cat Stevens, Leonard Cohen, the likes of Simon & Garfunkel (or perhaps simply Paul Simon).
 Or then again Elton John in his earlier years, when the quality of his songs was still much better than today.
-And for sure a lot of that talent that we see still remains to be unlocked.
+And for sure, Passenger has a lot of air still to grow.